 As we mentioned above, the Amazon Prime household includes two adults and kids.
 However, if you are single, sharing your dwelling with friends, you can split the cost, rendering the same benefits.

 There are many ways to get free money, including Amazon gift cards that add up to a year’s Amazon Prime membership.
 Although Amazon doesn’t explicitly encourage you to trade in your gift cards to pay for Amazon Prime, you can use gift cards to get a subscription for your household partner through Gift on Prime.

 To get free Amazon gift cards:

 Trade in old or unused Amazon devices (e.g., Kindles, Echos, or tablets) at the Amazon Trade-in program will give you an Amazon gift card based on the device’s appraisal value.

-Many companies will pay you with gift cards for playing free games, filling out online surveys, and other tasks.
-Online survey and retail companies like Swagbucks, Survey Junkie, MyPoints, Branded Surveys, Ibotta, and many more have free apps that pay with Amazon gift cards.
+Many companies will pay you with gift cards to play free games, complete online surveys, and do other tasks.
+Get free Amazon gift cards from Online survey companies and retail companies such as:

 4. Get An Extra Free Month